ASTR 1210 (O'Connell) Study Guide

 How are we to interpret these changes, and is there a link between

-our use of fossil fuels and global heating?
+global heating and human use of fossil fuels and the consequent

 The basic physical principles that govern the structure of planetary

-atmospheres have been well understood for a century.
-The problem is
+atmospheres have been well understood for a century, and the first

-environments that affect a system as complex as the real terrestrial
+large range of environments to model a system as complex as the real

 Mathematically, such systems can exhibit "chaotic" behavior,